Having issues with add_tagging(), add_alttext(), or add_accessibility()? Check out our FAQs vignette.

 NOTES:

 2. Edit figure and table captions with the same process.
-Just substitute mentions of alt text with caption or cap, depending on the context.
+Just substitute mentions of alt text with caption.

 3. As stated earlier, if you see text that looks like a placeholder (e.g., “The x axis, showing the year, spans from B.start.year to B.end.year…”), that means that there was at least one instance where our tool failed to extract a specific value from the model results and substitute it into the placeholder.
 Please make sure that your alt text and captions contain the expected values before moving forward with your report.
 Check out the inst/resources/captions_alt_text_template.csv file in the stockplotr package to view the template with placeholders.
 The same package’s write_captions() function shows how values are extracted from the model results and substituted into the placeholders.